Akshata0211/ansible-zero-to-hero/Day-07/README.md

 Create three(3) EC2 instances on AWS using Ansible loops
 - 2 Instances with Ubuntu Distribution
-- 1 Instance with Centos Distribution
+- 1 Instance with Amazon Linux Distribution

 Hint: Use `connection: local` on Ansible Control node.